-I help young children (typically between 2 and 6 years old) and their caregivers to address common emotional or behavioral concerns.
+I help young children (2 to 6 years old) and their caregivers to address common emotional or behavioral concerns.
 You (the parent/caregiver) are a critical part of your child's treatment!
 You and your child will typically come to sessions for one hour per week; however, you and your child are together for many hours each week, giving you many opportunities to practice the therapeutic skills outside of our sessions.

 When caregivers are active participants in their child’s treatment, positive and long-lasting change is more likely to happen.
 This typically results in a stronger, warmer, and more supportive parent-child relationship which not only helps with current emotional or behavioral concerns but lays the foundation for your child’s future mental health and well-being.

 The first few sessions are about getting to know you and your family and determining if my services are a good fit.
 During the first session, I will complete an initial assessment which includes a comprehensive interview with you and your child where I will talk about your current concerns, the history of these concerns, and any other relevant mental health and medical history (e.g., family history, medical history, school history, etc).

 Often, I will also complete some observations of you and your child playing together as part of this assessment (typically at the first or second session).
 You will play with your child while I observe from another room, and you will wear a small ear-piece (affectionately known as the "bug-in-the-ear") so that I can communicate with you without distracting your child.
 This will also be a regular part of PCIT sessions.
 These observations can feel awkward for some parents initially, but typically both you and your child will get more comfortable after a few sessions (and most kids don't even notice!)